britishgas-engineering/ember-appointment-slots-pickers/README.md

 ## Tree-shaking ##

-Based on `https://github.com/broccolijs/broccoli-funnel`, extended with `bundles` that you can include or exclude.
-Possible keys for bundles correspond to the different calendars (`easy`, `mobile`, `desktop`, `cards`, `pickadate`) and also a `bg` bundle that you have to exclude if you work for British Gas (otherwise just ignore this bundle).
-Some examples,
+Based on https://github.com/broccolijs/broccoli-funnel, and extended with `bundles` that you can include or exclude.
+The available keys for bundles correspond to the different calendars (`easy`, `mobile`, `desktop`, `cards`, `pickadate`) and also a `bg` bundle that you have to exclude if you work for British Gas (otherwise just ignore this bundle).

+For example:

-The below will only load the `easy-slot-picker` component and associated files, including stylesheets:
+_The below will only load the `easy-slot-picker` component and associated files, including stylesheets:_
 ```javascript
 options['ember-appointment-slots-pickers'] = {
   bundles: {